Articles of Incorporation of

 Based on information supplied, and assuming your operations will be as stated in your application for recognition of exemption, we have determined you are exempt from federal income tax under section 501(a) of the Internal Revenue Code as an organization described in section 501(c) (3)….We have further determined that you are not a private foundation within the meaning of section 509(a) of the Code, because you are an organization described in sections 509(a) (1) and 170 (b) (1) (A) (vi). “

-of Tomorrow’s Bread Today (TBT)
+BY LAWS of Tomorrow’s Bread Today (TBT)

 The purposes of Tomorrow’s Bread Today is for its members to practice the corporal and spiritual works of mercy within The Organization and in the communities of people in need of cooperation and material help.